gregoryguillou/terraform-api/docs/INSTALL/AWS.md

 - There is a pre-existing application loadbalancer (ALB) in the VPC that will be able to forward API calls to the EC2 instance.
 We shall be able to use a forward rule base on a hostname
-- There is a network alias that references the ALB listener for `terraform-deck` specific use.
+- There is a network alias that references the ALB listener for `Terraform API` specific use.
-- There is a bucket with `terraform-deck` configuration file.
+- There is a bucket with `Terraform API` configuration file.
 The instance will be able to pull from it at startup.